How to Contol Permissions to OSMeta

 click articles

-• You will be taken to the "Articles: Options" screen.
+• You’ll be taken to the "Articles: Options" screen.
 Click the "Permissions" tab:

 click the permissions tab